 Come on now, camp is for fun!
 You don’t want to drop your kids off with a drill sergeant, or in an environment where they feel unwelcome, unprepared or out-of-place.
 Look for a camp that prides itself on diversity and community (scholarships are a good sign).
 Right off the bat, the camp staff should seem positive, nurturing and encouraging for kids of all ages, backgrounds and abilities.
 Got a funny feeling in your gut?
 Your kids will, too.

 5. A Little Growth

-That being said, summer camp should nudge your kids out of their comfort zones — just a little.
+That being said, winter camp should nudge your kids out of their comfort zones — just a little.
 They’re a great place to build new skills, explore interests, fine-tune their athletic prowess or dip their feet into the social, artistic or academic (usually made way more fun than school!) scene.
 Look for a wide variety of activities and staff that give your kids choices throughout the day.
 All of this helps build confidence they can carry with them into the school year and beyond.